There are three types of storage offered by Paperspace:

 • Sizes: Volumes can be created in sizes ranging from 50 GB to 2,000 GB.

-Shared Drives.
+Shared Drives are designed to provide a data source accessible to one or multiple machines concurrently.
 Drives are commonly used to share files between machines and behave similarly to a local office file server (referred to as network attached storage or NAS).
 Drives are mounted using standard tools within the OS.

 Drives provide a file system interface and file system access control such as strong consistency and file locking.
 All file systems deliver a consistent baseline performance.